TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScriptSyntax/Syntax/Contexts.rst

 .. note::

-   TYPO3 CMS provides a :ref:`TypoScript parser <typoscript-syntax-typoscript-parser-api>` whose API can be used by any developer.
-In theory this means that new contexts of TypoScript usage can be created by TYPO3 CMS extensions.
+   TYPO3 provides a :ref:`TypoScript parser <typoscript-syntax-typoscript-parser-api>`
+   whose API can be used by any developer.
+In theory this means that new contexts of TypoScript usage can be created by TYPO3 extensions.